rust-cleaners/.github/profile/README.md

 # Rust Cleaners

 We are crafting some magic with Rust.
 The organisation name is a joke, because someone from HR wasn't aware that Rust is a programming language.
-He gave us a candidate who mentioned clearning the rust from the aircraft.
+He gave us a candidate who mentioned cleaning the rust from aircrafts.
 Since then, we can't stop joking about it.
-Funny, haha.
-Okay, lets move on.
+It's quite funny, but lets talk about the serious stuff now.

 ## Who are we?

-We are a team from a Research & Development department which works at [Fortune Electric] in Taipei, Taiwan, on-site.
+We are a team from a Research & Development department which works at [Fortune Electric] in Taipei 大安, Taiwan, on-site.

 <p style="text-align:center">
   <a href="https://www.fortune.com.tw/en/index.html" target="_blank" rel="noopener noreferrer">